kijamve/wc-kmercadopago-gpl/readme.txt

 * SSL Certificate
 * Additional configuration: safe_mode off, memory_limit higher than 256MB

-Install the module in two different ways: automatically, from the “Plugins” section of WordPress, or manually, downloading and copying the plugin files into your directory.
+Install the module in two different ways: automatically, from the "**Plugins**" section of WordPress, or manually, downloading and copying the plugin files into your directory.

 Automatic Installation by WordPress admin
-1. Access "Plugins" from the navigation side menu of your WordPress administrator.
+1. Access "**Plugins**" from the navigation side menu of your WordPress administrator.
-2. Once inside Plugins, click on \'Add New\' and search for \'Mercado Pago payments for WooCommerce\' in the WordPress Plugin list
+2. Once inside Plugins, click on "**Add New**" and search for "**Tools for MercadoPago and WooCommerce**" in the WordPress Plugin list
-3. Click on "Install."
+3. Click on "**Install**"

 Done!
 It will be in the "Installed Plugins" section and from there you can activate it.

 Manual Installation
-1. Download the https://github.com/kijamve/wc-kmercadopago-gpl/releases now or from the o WordPress Module https://es.wordpress.org/plugins/wc-kmercadopago-gpl/
+1. Download the https://github.com/kijamve/wc-kmercadopago-gpl/releases now or from WordPress Module https://es.wordpress.org/plugins/wc-kmercadopago-gpl/
-2. Unzip the folder and rename it to "wc-kmercadopago-gpl"
+2. Unzip the folder and **rename** it to "**wc-kmercadopago-gpl**"
-3. Copy the "wc-kmercadopago-gpl" file into your WordPress directory, inside the "Plugins" folder.
+3. Copy the "**wc-kmercadopago-gpl**" file into your WordPress directory "**/wp-content/plugins/**".

 Done!

 = Installing this plugin does not affect the speed of your store! =

-If you installed it correctly, you will see it in your list of "Installed Plugins" on the WordPress work area.
-Please enable it and proceed to your Mercado Pago account integration and setup.
+If you installed it correctly, you will see it in your list of "**Installed Plugins**" on the WordPress work area.
+Please proceed to activate it and then configure the Access token of your MercadoPago account.

 =  Configuration =
 Set up both the plugin and the checkouts you want to activate on your payment avenue.
 Follow these five steps instructions and get everything ready to receive payments: